Advanced Excel for Business

 Overview

-.
-If this link is not working, please Academicaffairs@stern.nyu.edu.
-Please do not copy me on your emails to Student Affairs as I am not involved in the registration process.
+To register, please visit the Student Affairs website before emailing them at Academicaffairs@stern.nyu.edu.
+Please do not copy me on your emails to Student Affairs, as I am not involved in the registration process.
 The seminar is open only to Stern MBAs OR any student in my classes.
-Please let them know that you are my student if you are not a Stern MBA student.
+Please let them know you are my student if you are not a Stern MBA student.

 Requirements